-The performance of xSFA is significantly better than that of independent slow feature analysis (ISFA; Blaschke et al., 2007), which also relies on temporal correlations and was reported to reconstruct both sources for about 70% of the source pairs.
-Moreover, it is likely that the performance of xSFA can be further improved, e.g., by using more training data or different function spaces.
+The performance of xSFA is significantly better than that of independent slow feature analysis (ISFA; Blaschke et al., 2007), which also relies on temporal correlations and was reported to reconstruct both sources with CC > 0.9 for about 70% of the source pairs.
+For our data sets, both sources were reconstructed with a correlation of more than 0.9 for more than 90% of the source pairs, if the duration of the training data was sufficiently large.
+Moreover, it is likely that the performance of xSFA can be further improved, for example, by using more training data or different function spaces.

-The algorithm is relatively fast: On a notebook with 1.7GHz, the simulation of the 182 source pairs for dataset A with 0.2s training sequences takes about 380 seconds, which corresponds to about 2.1s for the unmixing of a single pair.
+The algorithm is relatively fast: On a notebook with 1.7GHz, the simulation of the 182 source pairs for data set A with 0.2s training sequences takes about 380 seconds, which corresponds to about 2.1s for the unmixing of a single pair.